-- Financial Statement Audit of the Federal Labor Relations Authority for Fiscal Year 2015 (AR-16-01) - DJHPM under contract with OIG is conducting the FLRA's annual financial statement audit and the related statements of net cost and changes in net position, and the statements of budgetary resources.
-The OIG plans to issue a report in the first half of FY 2016 - 2.
-Evaluation of the Federal Labor Relations Authority's Compliance with the Federal Information Security Management Act (FISMA) for FY 2015 (ER-16-01) - The E-Government Act of 2002 (P.L.
+- Financial Statement Audit of the Federal Labor Relations Authority for Fiscal Year 2016 (AR-17-01) - DJHPM under contract with the OIG is conducting the FLRA's annual financial statement audit and the related statements of net cost and changes in net position, and the statements of budgetary resources.
+The OIG plans to issue a report in the first half of FY 2017. - 2.
+Evaluation of the Federal Labor Relations Authority's Compliance with the Federal Information Security Management Act (FISMA) Fiscal Year 2016 (ER-17-01) - The E-Government Act of 2002 (P.L.
 107-347), commonly referred to as FISMA, requires Federal agencies to develop, document, and implement an agency-wide information security program that provides security for the information and information systems that support the operations and assets of the agency.
 FISMA assigns specific responsibilities to agency heads and Inspectors General (IG). - FISMA requires agencies to have an annual independent evaluation performed on their information security programs and practices and to report the evaluation results to OMB.
-FISMA states that the independent evaluation is to be performed by the agency IG or an independent external auditor as determined by the IG. - DJHPM on behalf of the OIG is conducting an independent evaluation of FLRA's compliance with FISMA for FY 2015 using guidelines established by FISMA, OMB, and the National Institute of Standards and Technology.
-The OIG plans to issue a report in the first half of FY 2016.
+FISMA states that the independent evaluation is to be performed by the agency IG or an independent external auditor as determined by the IG. - DJHPM on behalf of the OIG is conducting an independent evaluation of FLRA's compliance with FISMA for FY 2016 using guidelines established by FISMA, OMB, and the National Institute of Standards and Technology.
+The OIG plans to issue a report in the first half of FY 2017. - 3.
+Data Act Readiness (ER-17-03) - The Digital Accountability and Transparency Act of 2014 (DATA Act) was enacted May 9, 2014 and, among other things, requires that Federal agencies report financial and payment data in accordance with data standards established by the Department of Treasury and OMB.
+The data reported will be displayed on a website available to taxpayers and policy makers.
+In addition, the DATA Act requires that agency OIG's review statistical samples of the data submitted by the agency under the DATA Act and report on the completeness, timeliness, quality and accuracy of the data sampled and the use of the data standards by the agency.